-In Fedora, RHEL and its clones like CentOS, Scientific Linux, the network interface card (shortly NIC) configuration will be stored under /etc/sysconfig/network-scripts/ directory.
+In Fedora, RHEL and its clones like CentOS, AlmaLinux and Rocky Linux, the network interface card (shortly NIC) configuration are stored under /etc/sysconfig/network-scripts/

 # ip link show